jhudielden/GPG_Jhudiel_LearningJournal/Tutorial1 Player Movement 2D Top Down.md

 The statements use of `transform.Translate` is to move the transform or `Player` in this case but also states the distance and how it moves.

-At the top of the script variable for `speed` had to be made, without it the `Player` will move but it moves in relation to the frame speed which can be slow but also differs on every machine so to set it a fixed `float` makes it consistent.
+At the top of the script variable for `speed` had to be made, without it the `Player` will move but it moves in relation to the frame speed which can be slow but also differs on every machine so to set it at a fixed `float` makes it consistent.